TechLabs-Ruhr/solar-score/README.md

-## TODO for the Techies
-Please **fill out the following information below**, as soon as possible.
-It is **required** to have this file completely filled out and up to date at the end of the project phase.
-You can of course use this file to manage your project, e.g. as a place to keep your todos and to plan your features.
-Also, feel free to edit this readme in any kind of way you like, but the required base layout and information should be consistent throughout all techie projects.

-**Hint:** The following file is written in `markdown` which is a language to format text with simple characters.
-If you are unsure on how to use markdown then have a look at [this guide](https://www.markdownguide.org/basic-syntax/)

-By the end you should have filled out the following:
 1. **Project Title:** The title of the project, including a description which states the motivation/problem of the project and the developed solution.
 2. **How to Setup and Run:** The respective commands to install and run the project
 3. **Examples:** A brief overview on how to use the main functionalities of your project (does not have to be code)